| It is important, in the course of a long and challenging undertaking,

 or operated far below their projected capacities and at much higher

+costs.
 Today, though, the deinking scene is starting to brighten again.

 A few of the mills found market niches and held on to them.
 A couple